godotengine/godot-docs/development/compiling/compiling_for_android.rst

 -  Linux: ``/home/[username]/.godot/templates``
 -  Mac OSX: ``/users/[username]/.godot/templates``

-Note: If using Godot version 3 or above, the templates must be put into the editor version subfolder.
+.. note:: If using Godot version 3 or above, the templates must be put into the editor version subfolder.
 For instance, for version '3.0.alpha' of the editor the correct templates folders are:
 -  Windows: ``C:\Users\[username]\AppData\Roaming\Godot\templates\3.0-alpha``